 For the second chair, I made a few adjustments to the pattern, and then cut it out and pinned it to another chair.
 This time I used the pin lines as the sewing line.

 After the second one was done, I was confident with my pattern, and was able to cut out more at a time, once I developed my method the pinning and sewing got quicker too.

 To finish the covers, I removed the bottom of the original chairs, which were velcroed in place, and added velcro to the new covers so they could be wrapped around the sides of the chairs.
 This will make it easy to remove and wash them in the future.

-I am thinking I might re-finish the wood legs to something a bit lighter, but then again a little bit of black in the room might be a good thing.
-I think I’ll leave them for now, and see how they look as the room evolves over the next 5 weeks.
+I am thinking I might re-finish the wood legs to something a bit lighter?
+But then again a little bit of black in the room might be a good thing.
+For now I’ll leave them, and see how they look as the room evolves over the next 5 weeks.

-I’m so pleased that this project only cost me about $10 for thread and velcro, but even if you had to buy the fabric, this would be a really inexpensive way to give your old parson chairs some new life.
+I’m so pleased that this project only cost me about $10 for thread and velcro.
+Even if you had to buy the fabric, this would be a really inexpensive way to give your old parson chairs some new life.

 With handmade Parson Chair Slipcovers, life really is a party!